 Sustain that connection with nature by doing some birding in North Kihei before your evening festivities start.
 Just short of Maalaea on Mokulele Highway, both avid chasers and casual observers can find joy and awe at Kealia Pond.
 The 700-acre National Wildlife Refuge operates as a haven for seabirds, giving guests views of Hawaiian stilts, coots, and black-haloed herons.
 Then pop into Leoda’s Kitchen and Pie Shop for a cup of joe (and a slice of Olowalu Lime for later) before continuing west to Lahaina for dinner.

 Day 10: Soar + Worship + Swoon

 With more than 200 ziplines across North America, rocketing through the air has become one of the country’s most popular past times.

-Maui holds its own with several stand-out rides offered across the island.
+We hold our own with several stand-out Maui ziplines offered across the island.
 But one of its top spots?
 Piiholo Zipline on the lush eastern side, where adrenaline seekers can get their thrills with single and double rides across green, jungly country.